kyongs/SNU-BKMS2-F2023/rocksdb/README.md

-# How to Install RocksDB and DBBench
+# How to Install RocksDB and DBBench & Observe Compaction Statistics

 ## Overview

-This week you will install RocksDB and run DB_Bench on your own system.
+This week, you will install RocksDB and run DB_Bench on your own system.
+The objective of this lab is to gain the insight into  how LSM-tree based KV storage works.
+Specifically, we will focus on compaction statistics and understand it.

 Follow the guide below.
 If you have any questions, don't hesitate to contact me via email. (kyongshikl@gmail.com)